What I Stand For · Health Care

 • Fund Comparative Effectiveness Research (CER) Systematically compare different treatments, drugs, and care strategies to determine what works best for which patients under what circumstances.
 When doctors and patients can compare real-world outcomes — effectiveness, benefits, harms, and costs — the lowest-cost effective option wins more often.

 • Clinical Appropriateness Reporting Support Choosing Wisely initiatives to identify and reduce low-value physician services — those that cost money but don't improve outcomes.
-This is not rationing; it is evidence-based medicine.

 • Hospital & Insurer Pricing Transparency Require hospitals to publicly disclose actual negotiated prices — both what they pay for drugs and what they charge insurers and patients.
 Require insurers to disclose actual negotiated rates and allowed amounts for every payer, for every service.